AtharvaDomale/VisionAid/README.md

 ```
 VisionAid/
-├── requirements.txt          # List of dependencies required for the project
+├── Requirements.txt          # List of dependencies required for the project
 ├── main.py                   # Main entry point of the program
 ├── speech_utils.py           # Module for handling speech-to-text and text-to-speech
 ├── image_utils.py            # Module for image capturing and encoding